AlexMS2015/bbc-news-challenge/README.md

 - **TF-IDF + Logistic Regression**: A strong, interpretable baseline requiring no tuning.
 - **Sentence Transformers**: Used for richer semantic embeddings.
-Improved performance and generalization.
+Improved performance and generalisation.
 - **XGBoost**: Tried for non-linear modeling, but offered no significant gain over logistic regression.

 - **Metric Choice**: